jhajikv-ji/NO-1RDP/README.md

 * Ctrl-Shift-Alt-Enter [ or swipe left ] - for clipboard
 * Enjoy

+## For Desktop users
+* Delete settings/preferences from the link
+* Read login:passwd details given below the link
+* Ctrl-Shift-Alt-Enter for clipboard
+* Enjoy

 **If Something fails , create an issue , I will try to solve it**